Keto Mikeladze

 Ketto Mikeladze married a Russian officer of Danish origin, Captain Lassen, who had happened to be in Iran during the war.
 He had miraculously escaped being massacred by his soldiers in Rezaieh at the time of the revolution.

-After her husband's death in 1930, she found her way to New York, via Paris, accompanied by her daughter Sigrid Lassen.
+She found her way to New York, via Paris, accompanied by her daughter Sigrid Lassen.
+Nicolai Fechin painted her portrait in 1927-28, which was featured in an April 1928 exhibition at the Stendahl Galleries.
 In 1931, Ketto became a model working in the Bergdorf Goodman fine fashion department.
 For a while, she was also a Ziegfeld girl, a dressmaker and a sales lady.

 She also became a socially prominent New Yorker.
 After a few years, Ketto Mikeladze became the special designer for Elizabeth Arden’s lingerie department.
 Elizabeth Arden had a great fondness for White Russian noble families and was enchanted by Princess Keto Mikeladze.
 The special pieces Mikeladze designed sold at premium prices.
 The princess also became a close friend of Helena Rubenstein, who left her $1,200 in her will.
 She started her own business opening a gown and lingerie shop in New York named Ketto Inc.

 Sigrid Lassen, her daughter, studied music.
 Sigrid Lassen was a socialite and a singer who sang at Armando’s for a while.
 She made her light opera debut in the title of “Pink Lady” at the 7th season of light and comic operas.
 She also starred in the ‘who’s who on the alkaline side”, a “White Rock advertisement” in 1940.